jason1642/react-rainfall/README.md

 - (April 7th, 2023 ) Droplets are positions at random from start of end of height/width lengths.
 This means that it is possible to have most droplets at one half of an element (with bad luck).
-This can be addressed by making sure there is atleast 1 droplet for every 10 pixels (or something similar)
+This can be addressed by making sure there is atleast 1 droplet for every 10 pixels (or something similar) (Fixed)

 -  (April 7th, 2023 ) The default amount of droplets is 50 (currently), this means elements with a wide length will have droplets with too much space in between them (positions being random from 0 - maxwidth makes this a bigger problem).